pleumann/zedeks/tapster/readme.md

 For the fun of it, let's have a look at how Tapster works.
 At the heart of the program are two little machine code subroutines.
 In fact they are so tiny I was too lazy to fire up a proper Assembler and preferred to ```POKE``` them into memory instead (using Appendix A of the excellent Next User Manual as a reference).

-The first routine loads a block from tape.
+The first routine loads a block from tape using a [ROM routine](https://skoolkid.github.io/rom/asm/0556.html).
 For an ordinary file this routine is called twice, first for the file's header, then for the file's data.
 The length of the block (including a leading byte and a trailing checksum) is returned in the BC register pair, so we can assign it to a variable in BASIC.
 We then analyze the header according to the [tape specification](https://faqwiki.zxnet.co.uk/wiki/Spectrum_tape_interface#Blocks) in order to know what we are dealing with and print that to the screen.

 ```
 TAPE    LD IX,start